FarzadSabahi/Deep_Super_Resolution/README.md

-# Image Super-Resolution Deep Learning Project
+# Deep Image Super-Resolution Network

 This project is focused on improving the resolution of images using deep learning, specifically with convolutional neural networks.